 The traditional resistance band pull apart exercise is performed in a position of shoulder internal rotation.
 While there's nothing inherently wrong with this, this is also the position that all of your barbell pressing work is completed in.
 In order to optimize the band pull apart and promote shoulder balance, you can perform it in a position of shoulder EXTERNAL rotation!

 By externally rotating the shoulders and supinating the forearms (turning the palms up) you can effectively emphasize the rotator cuff muscular MORE than if you performed this exercise in pronation (palms down).
 Additionally, I've found that I get a better peak contraction during the squeezing/retraction phase with this version as well.

-External rotation essentially “opens up” the shoulder joint, giving it more room to “breath,” making this a PERFECT exercise for those who typically get that “pinchy” sensation in the front of the shoulder during lifting.
+External rotation essentially "opens up" the shoulder joint, making this a PERFECT exercise for those who typically get that "pinchy" sensation in the front of the shoulder during lifting.

 Increase Scapular Motion for Further Optimization

 To further increase the effectiveness of the supinated band pull apart, try and perform these from a high to low position.
-Typically, with the standard pull apart, we are pulling in a straight horizontal plane.
+Typically, with the standard band pull apart, you are pulling in a straight horizontal plane.
 This heavily focuses on the scapular motions of protraction and retraction.